franout/franout/README.md

 ### Hello world 👋

-- 🔭 I’m currently working (hard!) on my PhD in Computer Engineering @ Politecnico di Torino on "System-Level-Test techniques for Automotive SoCs"
+- 🔭 I worked (hard!) on my PhD in Computer Engineering @ Politecnico di Torino on "System-Level-Test techniques for Automotive SoCs"
 - M.Sc. in Embedded Systems Engineering @ Politecnico di Torino, Italy, A.Y.
 2020.
 - Erasmus Student @ Chalmers University of Technology during A.Y.
 2019/2020
 - 🌱 I’m currently learning.
-- 👯 I’m looking to collaborate on Real-Time Operating Systems
+- 👯 I’m looking to collaborate on Real-Time Operating Systems.

 <!--
 **franout/franout** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.